The Climate Academy takes Education about the sustainability crisis to the next level.

 The Academy provides a holistic understanding of the deep and acute sustainability crisis we face for students from ages 14-18.
-In a safe and nurturing environment, it equips young people with the skills and motivation to transform the civic space around them in a constructive and creative way.
+It equips young people with the skills to transform the civic space around them in a constructive and creative way.
 Rooted in the security provided by authoritative science, the Academy pulls together different subjects, interests and skills.

-Left to right: Michael Wadleigh, Matthew Pie and Birgit van Munster
+Left to right: Michael Wadleigh, Matthew Pye and Birgit van Munster

 I only found out by chance.

 In 2011, I attended a talk on Sustainability that vividly demonstrated the extraordinary scale and threat of the ecological debt that was building up in the background to all the usual headlines that occupy us.
 I thought I was well educated, I was the head of Philosophy in a European School.
 I was not.